-After twelve years living in the park, the Bodhisatta decided to take a journey.
+After living for twelve years in the park, the Bodhisatta felt he should take a journey.
 At the Ganges River he boarded a ferry whose foolish owner collected fares after his passengers reached the other side.
-Often they gave him nothing and fights broke out.
-The ferryman asked the Bodhisatta what he would pay and he answered, “I will tell you how to increase your wealth, your welfare, and your virtue.”
+Often they gave him nothing, and fights broke out.
+The ferryman asked the Bodhisatta what he would pay, and he answered, “I will tell you how to increase your wealth, welfare, and virtue.”
 Once on the other side, the Bodhisatta advised him to increase his wealth by collecting his fare before taking the passengers across and increase his welfare and virtue by not getting angry.
-The ferryman had assumed that besides the advice, he would also get some money; when he didn’t, he threw the Bodhisatta down on the ground, sat on his chest, and punched him in the mouth.
-It was an example of how some people are just too stupid to receive good advice; like giving gold to animals.
+The ferryman had assumed he would also get some money in addition to the advice; when he didn’t, he threw the Bodhisatta down on the ground, sat on his chest, and punched him in the mouth.
+It was an example of how some people are just too stupid to receive good advice; it’s like giving gold to animals.

 In the Lifetime of the Buddha

-The next day the Buddha asked the disciple why he didn’t come see him the day before.
-When the disciple explained what had happened, the Buddha told him this story so he knew that the ferryman was an ignorant and crude man in the past too.
+The next day, the Buddha asked the disciple why he didn’t come see him the day before.
+When the disciple explained what had happened, the Buddha told him this story so he knew that the ferryman was also an ignorant and crude man in the past.